richsilv/meteor-dumb-collections/README.md

 #### DumbCollection.ready()

-Reactive variable: `true` once the initial load from localStorage is complete (whether it has yielded any documents or not), `false` before.
+Reactive variable: `true` once the initial load from localStorage is complete (whether it has yielded any documents or not), `false` beforehand.

 #### DumbCollection.synced()